 Initially, before the activation process, Tangem Wallet doesn’t have a private key (Kpriv the diagram).
 When you purchase Tangem Wallet, you’ll receive a package that hasn’t been activated yet and doesn’t have a private key, so you can be completely sure that there aren’t any instances of the key unaccounted for anywhere in the world.
 After all, you can’t make a copy of something that doesn’t exist.

 During the wallet activation process, the Tangem chip generates a new private key based on a numerical sequence received from a certified hardware random number generator (TRNG in the diagram).
-You can read our article on “How to create a private key for a crypto wallet with and without a seed phrase” to find out how this process works.
+You can read our article on “How to create a private key for a crypto wallet with and without a seed phrase” to learn how this process works.

 Preparing to create a backup

-During the backup process, the private key must be transferred to the other cards in such a way that it cannot be stolen and the user will have full control over the number of copies of the private key that exist.
+During the backup process, the private key must be transferred to the other cards in such a way that it cannot be stolen, and the user will have full control over the number of copies of the private key that exist.

 For this reason, the private key backup process consists of two subtasks:

-- first, you need to make absolutely sure that the key will be transferred to another Tangem card;
+- First, you need to make absolutely sure that the key will be transferred to another Tangem card;

 When the card is produced at the factory, the chip generates its own key pair: the Kcardpriv private key and the Kcardpub public key.
-These keys are unique to each card, and are in no way connected to the wallet of the future card user.
+These keys are unique to each card and are in no way connected to the wallet of the future card user.
 They are only required so that the card can prove its authenticity and tell the app it was produced by Tangem.

 The public key from this pair is signed by Tangem using the manufacturer’s private key, KTangempriv.
 The resulting Cert_Card certificate is then used to validate the card.